clonetrooper67/JAM/README.md

 -Implement Custom Profile Pages

--Implement ImageView in post layout (Already have archetecture for taking photos and submitting them, disabled for now)
+-Implement ImageView in post layout (Already have architecture for taking photos and submitting them, disabled for now)